Skip to Content

 Cinnamon Overnight Oats

-• Sweetener: Sweeten cinnamon overnight oats with a simple combination of vanilla extract and brown sugar.
+• Sweetener: Sweeten your cinnamon overnight oats with a splash of vanilla extract and a pinch of light brown sugar.

 Additions and Substitutions